-The Independent Directors do not exercise management function in the Group.
+The independent director do not exercise management function in the Group.

-The Independent Directors meet for discussions as and when required, without the presence of Management or the executive directors to review any matters that must be raised privately and provide feedback to the Board as appropriate.
+The Non-executive & independent director meet for discussions as and when required, without the presence of Management or the executive directors to review any matters that must be raised privately and provide feedback to the Board as appropriate.